lichtschlag/iCloudPlayground/readme.markdown

 	  within seconds.
 	* Each document can be made "public" by asking the NSFilemanager for a cryptic URL on [www.icloud.com](http://www.icloud.com/ "iCloud").
 		* The link is built to be hard to guess and no password is required to access it.
 		* The caller can specify a date until the document is accessible under this URL.
+		* Changing the document on device will NOT update the shared version.
 		* If it is deleted locally, however, it also is no longer shared online.
 		* The call to make the document public can take a few seconds.
 	* Sharing the document to other apps on the device with UIDocumentInteractionController is